 Background

-Raleigh Flag of 1899
+Raleigh Flag of 1960

 Many cities lack well-designed flags.
 See podcaster and radio host Roman Mars explain how most city flags don’t follow good design principles in this humorous and informative TED talk.

-Contrast the cluttered design of the historic Raleigh flag with the clean, compelling imagery in the flags of other cities such as Chicago, Denver, or Washington, DC.
+Contrast the cluttered design of the historic Raleigh flag with the crisp, compelling imagery in the flags of other cities such as Chicago, Denver, or Washington, DC.
 These flags are so effective and well-loved that you see them everywhere in their home cities.
 Not only do local residents and businesses fly these city flags, but you can see the flags depicted on souvenirs, signs, clothing – you name it.
-Some proud citizens of Chicago even have tattos of the Chicago flag!
+Some proud citizens of Chicago even have tattoos of the Chicago flag!

 Adaptations of some well-loved city flags